scandum/wolfsort/README.md

 Proof of concept
 ----------------
-Wolfsort is primarily a proof of concept, currently it only properly supports unsigned 32 bit integers.
+Wolfsort is primarily a proof of concept, currently it only properly supports unsigned 32 and 64 bit integers.

 Memory allocation with malloc() is a bottleneck on many platforms.
 Using a better memory allocator or permanent swap memory is a possible solution.

 Flowsort
 --------
-Flowsort is slightly slower than wolfsort but has 8 times less memory overhead.
-When sorting more than 1 million items it becomes slightly faster because it has better cache utilization.
+Flowsort is similar to wolfsort but has some optimizations to reduce the memory overhead by 8 times.
+While slower below 1 million items it becomes faster above.

 Benchmark
 ---------